SparseLinearAlgebra/cuBool/README.md

 goal of the library is implementation, testing and profiling algorithms for solving *formal-language-constrained problems*, such as *context-free* and *regular* path queries with various semantics for graph databases.
+The library provides C-compatible API, written in the GraphBLAS style, as well as python high-level wrapper with automated resources management.

-The name of the library is formed by a combination of words *Cuda* and *Boolean*, what literally means *Cuda with Boolean* and sounds very similar to the name of the programming language *COBOL*.
+> The name of the library is formed by a combination of words *Cuda* and *Boolean*,
+> what literally means *Cuda with Boolean* and sounds very similar to the name of
+> the programming language *COBOL*.

 ## Features